skn0012/cse15l-lab-reports/week-9-lab-report.md

 ## Finding the Source

 * I searched up 'how to use the command find in linux'.
 * I used two websites.
-Here are the links
+Here are the links:
     * [Link 1](https://www.redhat.com/sysadmin/linux-find-command)
     * [Link 2](https://www.tecmint.com/35-practical-examples-of-linux-find-command/)